neildeo05/google-form-data/README.md

 **Step 10:** A JSON File will be downloaded.
 Click on it and copy the client email.

 **Step 11:** Navigate to the spreadsheet you created in the first part and click on share.
 You will share the sheet to your service account.

+# Next Steps...
+Remember the JSON File you downloaded?
+Copy all of the information from that and paste it into the ex.json file.

+**Before you run the python script, you must install the gspread oauth2 package by running `pip install gspread oath2` in your command line.**

+In the python script, change the value of the variable googleSheetName to the name of the gooogle sheet you created in the first part.

+If you are stuck at any part, you can read [this amazing article](https://towardsdatascience.com/accessing-google-spreadsheet-data-using-python-90a5bc214fd2).